Quicr/old-quicrq/doc/protocol.md

 * FRAGMENT: carry a media fragment
 * POST: publish a media stream towards the origin
 * ACCEPT: indicates that the POST requests has been accepted by the next relay or by the origin
-* START_POINT: indicates group_id and object_id of first object sent on stream
+* START_POINT: indicates group_id and object_id of first object sent on media stream in response to a request
+* CACHE_POLICY: indicates whether to use real time cache pruning or not.
+* SUBSCRIBE: subscribe to an URL pattern
+* NOTIFY: announce availabiity of a media with URL matching the pattern

 The description of messages in the following subsections use the same conventions as RFC 9000.